JavonGil/azure-networktraffic-networksecuritygroups-NSG-/README.md

 </p>

 <p>
 - Now in PowerShell, initiate a perpetual ping to the linux-vm with the command ping 10.0.0.5 -t.
 This command tells the windows-vm to ping the linux-vm non-stop.
 See Figure 14.
-Look at all that traffic! 🚗🚙🚗🚙🚗🚙🚗🚙🚗🚙🚗🚙🚗🚙🚗🚙🚗🚙🚗🚙🚗🚙🚗🚙
 </p>
 <br />